vmsrc/altshift/readme.md

 ```
 setxkbmap "us,bg" ",phonetic" "grp:alt_shift_toggle"
 ```
-Unfortunately this breaks block mode selection in text editors like geany.
+Unfortunately this breaks block mode selection in text editors like Geany.
 One possible solution is to use another key combination for keyboard layout switching:
 ```
 setxkbmap "us,bg" ",phonetic" "grp:alt_caps_toggle"